Costco Beef - Prices (Nov. 2022) + Best Value & Top Tips

 Pro Tip: Always make sure to be slicing against the grain with Tri-Tip.
 It can be tricky.

 Short Ribs are an extremely flavorful cut of beef and one of my favorites from Costco.
 They have a ton of meat on them and can either be served English Cut or Flanken.

-English cut short ribs are fantastic when braised as that creates a very tender and juicy piece of meat.
+English-cut short ribs are fantastic when braised, creating a very tender and juicy piece of meat.

-Flanken Cut short ribs are cut against the bone and usually cut to 1/2 inch thick or so.
-Each piece will usually have 3 or 4 pieces of bone surrounded by tender short rib meat.
+Flanken Cut short ribs are cut against the bone and usually cut to about a 1/2 inch thick.
+Each piece will usually have 3 or 4 pieces of bone surrounded by tender short-rib meat.